cbrennan31/angular-accessible-modal/projects/angular-accessible-modal/README.md

 ## Angular Accessible Modal
-### An Angular modal wrapper component that aims to be fully accessible.
+#### An Angular modal wrapper component that aims to be fully accessible.
 Keyboard navigation is trapped within the modal while it is open, and the modal can be closed by pressing `escape`.
 Styles are customizable.

-## Usage
-#### Adding to Project
+## Adding to Project
-In the relevant module file (e.g., `app.module.ts`)
+In the relevant module file (e.g., `app.module.ts`):
 ```
 import { AccessibleModalModule } from 'angular-accessible-modal';
 ...